 Wearing a mask or cloth face covering can slow the spread of COVID-19 by limiting the release of virus into the air.
 COVID-19 vaccines are effective at protecting you from getting sick.
 Based on what we know about COVID-19 vaccines, people who have been fully vaccinated can start to do some things that they had stopped doing because of the pandemic.
 Follow these tips to protect yourself and others.

-Wearing a cloth face covering doesn’t take the place of other precautions like a vaccine or physical distancing.
+Wearing a mask doesn’t take the place of other precautions like a vaccine or physical distancing.
 After vaccination, masking is the next most powerful tool we have to protect ourselves and each other.

 Where to find: Many online sellers now offer masks in a variety of materials.
-You can also make your own.
-Read how in this cloth mask guidance from the CDC.
+The CDC maintains a list of NIOSH-approved N95 masks.